Lecce Puglia, Italy Travel Guide

 Cooler weather, higher chance of rain, coastal closures.

-Summer heatwaves bring extreme highs, especially in July and August.
+Heatwaves in the summer bring extreme highs, especially during July and August.
 Sun protection, including hats and High-SPF sunscreen, and constant hydration stay important.
 The Scirocco wind, a hot, dry wind from North Africa, brings even higher temperatures and dust, especially in summer.
-Conversely, the Tramontana wind, a cold, dry wind from the north, makes winter feel colder than the thermometer indicates.
+Conversely, the Streetcarontana wind, a cold, dry wind from the north, makes winter feel colder than the thermometer indicates.

 For sightseeing and cultural exploration, the shoulder seasons of April-May and September-October offer comfortable temperatures.
 You can walk the historic center and explore churches without excessive heat or large crowds.
 For beach activities, June through September brings warm water for swimming, though July and August can be very hot on the beach.
-Wine tasting and food tours are enjoyable year-round, but spring and autumn offer the most pleasant weather for touring vineyards and outdoor markets.
-Hiking and cycling through the Salento countryside also find their best time in spring and autumn when temperatures are mild and the landscape is green.
+Wine tasting and food tours are enjoyable year-round, but spring and autumn offer the most pleasant weather for touring grape farms and outdoor markets.
+Hiking and cycling through the Salento countryside also find their best time during spring and fall when temperatures are mild and the landscape is green.

 April-May, September-October (Shoulder Season).